Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/suzhou-chn/index.md

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->

-**Open Questions 1**: How did Singapore come to initiate multiple smart city projects in China, and what are the distinctions between SIP and other projects?
+**Singapore's Role**: How did Singapore come to initiate multiple smart city projects in China, and what are the distinctions between SIP and other projects?

-**Open Questions 2**:  What will be the long-term international impact of SIP on economic development, trade relations, and global innovation?
+**Global Significance**:  What will be the long-term international impact of SIP on economic development, trade relations, and global innovation?

-**Open Questions 3**:  What are the key policy differences between industrial parks in developed and developing countries, and how do these policies impact their success?
+**Comparative Industrial Park Policy**:  What are the key policy differences between industrial parks in developed and developing countries, and how do these policies impact their success?

 ## References